 Where Maine lobster is sold—at a grocery store or a restaurant, wholesale or retail, regardless of state; or how it is prepared—whole live lobster in comparison to lobster meat; or even the cost of lobster in comparison to other Maine seafood—all these conditions factor in how Maine lobster prices are determined.
 That said, as a helpful guide to understand Maine lobster prices, here are five important factors that influence how much the price you pay for lobster.

 Maine’s lobster industry is regulated to ensure sustainability and protect the lobster population.
-Though the industry has long been self-regulating, restrictions are in place on the size of lobsters that can be harvested, the number of traps used by fishermen, and the number of licenses to fish, all of which can subsequently affect prices.
-Regulation of other marine species has also affected Maine lobster prices in recent years.
+Restrictions on the size of lobsters that can be harvested, the number of traps used, and the number of fishing licenses issued can affect lobster supply and, consequently, prices.

 Cost Comparison